monsoonmaelstrom/book2/book2.md

 “The day my mother officially announced she was back,” I comment.

 “You didn’t think that was worth mentioning?”
-Liam asks.

 “No. He was trying to get a reaction out of me, but why not build off of it?”
-I ask rhetorically.
+I ask, rhetorically.

 “What are you thinking?”